 and is clearly the source of apostle

-In Psalms and Hebrews, quoted above, angel and minister is referring to the same subject by using different words and the action of maketh
+is referring to the same subject by using different words, and the action of maketh

 Christ said then when He left He would send His Spirit.
-Was it the same spirit that was in John the baptist?
+Was it the same spirit that was in John the Baptist?

 let all the angels of God worship him